-The city of A has borrowed money from bank B, but failed to repay the loan on time.
+The city of A has borrowed money from bank B, but failed to repay the loan in time.
+The repayment claim expired 3 years after it had become due.
 B, being sued by the city of A for arrears in certain city taxes, raises its claim for repayment as a counter-claim.
-This counter-claim must be denied because of the expiration of the limitation period.
+This counter-claim must be denied because of the expiration of the period of limitation, but it could be used for set-off and the respective defence.

-[Whether B could raise the defence of set-off by invoking its repayment claim, depends on the final decisions on the rules on set-off; a final decision on Art.
-11 has been deferred.]
+Whether B could raise the defence of set-off by invoking its repayment claim, depends on the final decisions on the rules on set-off; a final decision on Art.
+10 has, therefore, been deferred.